The Problem of Gluten

 Sometimes genetic tests are useful.
 95% of coeliac patients have the HLA-DQ2 haptotype and the remaining 5% have the HLA-DQ8 haptotype.
 However a high percentage (30%) of the population have one of these haptotypes so a positive test has limited value.
 However a negative test virtually rules out coeliac disease

 More complex tests such as ELISA antibodies show that up to 80% of the population have antibodies to gluten.
 This does not indicate coeliac disease or gluten sensitivity but does indicate a harmful effect from the gluten.
-Probably the best test is the Cyrex Series 3 but this is expensive and not available on the NHS.
+Probably the best test for NCGS is the Cyrex Series 3 but this is expensive and not available on the NHS.
 It measures antibodies to the two molecules in gluten.

 At the renowned Tahoma Clinic in USA they measure sIgA antigliaden antibodies.
 They find 90% of patients with auto-immune disease test positive to this, suggesting gluten is an important factor in many auto-immune diseases.